-Timing and number of negotiation coffee/finger food breaks may significantly speed-up the process.
+The timing and number of negotiation coffee and finger food breaks may significantly speed up the process.

-You can find a problem to any solution and leverage it through conflict to a desired level/goal - in some cases provoking an intentional disagreement may have even more value than a yes or a no.
+You can find a problem to any solution and leverage it through conflict to a desired level /goal - in some cases, provoking an intentional disagreement may have even more value than a yes or no.

-Usually, the opinion maker and the decision taker are not the same person - the first is the queen, the second is the king.
+Usually, the opinion-maker and the decisiontaker are not the same people - the first is the queen, and the second is the king.
 Treat them accordingly.
-If they like publicity, may be useful for anchoring/frontrunners.
+If they like publicity, it may be useful for anchoring/front-runners.

-If one of the two social partners starts to praise you, it is likely you made a mistake, if both do, you can be certain you did.
-Anyone can afford to make a mistake, unless you are the one who makes it.
+If one of the two social partners starts to praise you, it is likely that you made a mistake.
+If both praise you, you can be certain you made a mistake.
+Anyone can afford to make a mistake unless you are the one who makes it.